Data Logger GUI

 When the START button is pressed, the extraction process will begin.
 The “Console” window will display the output of the process, with percentage complete indications and potential errors or warnings displayed.
 For large files, this process may take several hours.

-All alignment corrections (due to drift or dropped packets) gives priority to the neural recording.
-Data are either filled in or taken out of the environmental recording to accomplish the alignment.
+All alignment corrections (due to drift or dropped packets) give priority to the neural recording.
+This means that any alterations made to maintain alignment will occur in the environmental data file.
+Data are either filled in or taken out of the environmental recording to accomplish this.
 When data are filled in, the last digital or analog values are repeated.

 SD Card Enable